hwangy/DistributedWireProtocols/design_notebook2.md

 >forwarding the request.
 The reason for this is that the server already needs to maintain a
 >heartbeat with the other servers, in order to check whether they are live.
 Furthermore, this
 >keeps the servers independent of each other.

+>**Bug**
+> New clients need to know what the "primary" server is, in order to all agree on the same
+> server.
+As such, the server will keep a `isPrimary` variable, and this variable will be returned
+> as part of the handshake reply.